 I think I always wanted my own business.
 Seeing my mom meet with clients and hand-draw amazing houses on her tilty drafting table must have gotten in my blood.
 But it wasn't easy... years after getting a Graphic Design degree and testing my abilities in visual merchandising, antiques vending, and graphic design I still hadn't found my passion.

 Then I thought back to a trip I'd taken to Chicago at the end of college and it all came together.
 I remember sitting in a hotel diner on the shore of the lake, looking across the street to a beautiful little shop that sold fresh flowers and antiques... a young woman was kissing her daughter goodbye for the day, and as she turned to walk into the shop I saw the life I wanted.
 One surrounded by nature, by so many textures and colors and intoxicating smells.
 Creating works of art with perishable, fragile beauties like jasmine vine and garden roses.
 So that is the life I chose...

-I spend most days by myself in the studio, with occasional help from my husband Kyle, where I feel quietly focused, spinning through a thousand stems of flowers.
+I spend most days with a team of amazing designers in the studio, occasionally helped by my husband Kyle, where I feel quietly focused, spinning through a thousand stems of flowers.
 Some day my mom will come and live here, and work with me, and maybe if I'm lucky I'll have a little daughter to kiss on the cheek as I walk into my studio for the day ahead.

 ///Update: We welcomed a beautiful baby girl - Pepper - to our family and business in December 2014.
 Don't be surprised if she shows up at your wedding setup... she went on close to 50 setups riding along in her momma's tummy.
 That girl's going to be a natural designer.///

 ///Update: And in 2016 my mother did come to live here... tickling Pepper is her main job.///